 You’ve got to know what you’re dealing with to know what to do about it.

 This can be the most difficult time to calm yourself – when you’re not sure what the feelings are.
 The process of naming a feeling is one way to get you there.

 One great way to identify the feeling is to take the first one that pops into your head, think about some other words that are related or use a thesaurus or download the worksheet that accompanies this article and feel if one of them “hits” you as being the one.
 This will take practice and like any skill, it will be difficult at first and over time you will get better.
 Naming the feeling calms emotional eating because you decrease the anxiety of not knowing what to do.

 In order to be open to creativity, one must have the capacity for constructive use of solitude.
 One must overcome the fear of being alone. ― Rollo May

-  Allow yourself quiet time to sit through life’s distractions.
+Allow yourself quiet time to sit through life’s distractions to calm emotional eating.

 Unplug and allow your brain to have a break from all of the stuff going in every day.